State University of New York College at Old Westbury requires at least 120 credits to graduate with a bachelor's degree.

 There is no accelarated degree program at SUNY Old Westbury, but students who wish to save money or graduate early can look into transferring in credits.
 The school accepts AP credit and IB credits.
 Additionally, SUNY Old Westbury has a summer session, so students can earn credits during the summer.

-Around 43% of students who started college at SUNY Old Westbury graduate within six years.
+NOTE: Around 43% of students who start college at SUNY Old Westbury finish the requirements for graduation within six years.

 SUNY Old Westbury offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|